hynekcer/django-salesforce/docs/migrations.rst

 All deleted objects and fields remain in a trash bin (renamed to prevent a name collision) and they are not purged on delete.

-It works currently in slow mode that modifies every field and every table individually.
+Migrations work currently in a slow mode that modifies every field and every table individually.
-That mode is useful for troubleshooting if some object is locked by something in some Salesforce instance and that mode can be easily switched to an interactive mode.
+That mode is useful for troubleshooting if some object is locked by something in a Salesforce instance and that mode can be easily switched to an interactive mode.

 A transactional mode should be however written where every migration will change correctly